 This program includes 1 course for a total of 3 credits.

 General Education Information for UAlbany Students

 The 3 credits earned on this program satisfy both the International Perspectives and the Natural Science general education requirements and the course counts as an elective for the Human Biology major for UAlbany students.

 Major/Minor Information for UAlbany Students

 Courses may also satisfy other major and minor requirements, upon approval by the department.
 The Cities and Human Health course is counted as an elective for Human Biology majors.

 All courses taken abroad count towards UAlbany General Elective credits.
 Credits and grades will appear on your UAlbany transcript.
 You may file a request to have additional courses approved for equivalency as necessary.

-This course is taught by two UAlbany professors, Drs.
-Karyn Loscocco and Lawrence Schell.
+This course is taught by UAlbany professor Dr. Lawrence Schell.

 Professor Lawrence Schell teaches Cities and Human Health course.
 He is the Director of the Center for the Elimination of Minority Health Disparities, as well as a Professor in the Department of Anthropology and in the Department of Epidemiology and Biostatistics.
 His research on environmental health focuses on the physical growth and development of children, particularly the effects of pollutants among disadvantaged groups.
 Put in anthropological terms, his research concerns adaptation, or lack thereof, to urbanism.
 A corollary theme of his work is the role of socio-cultural factors in health.
 Prof. Schell received his Ph.D. in biological anthropology from the University of Pennsylvania and his B.A. from Oberlin College.